KonstadinosAngelis/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    Sessions are a simple way to store data for individual users against a unique session ID.
+This can be used to persist state information between page requests.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+    It hashes passwords multiple times to completely scramble the original password

 - [ ] What does bcrypt do to slow down attackers?
+    It makes their guess work much harder and adds a lengthy step to the process of figuring out user's actual passwords

 - [ ] What are the three parts of the JSON Web Token?
+    -Header
+    -Payload
+    -Verify Signature

 ## Minimum Viable Product